Azerbaijan–Israel relations: 21st century

 In March 2017, several regional tours were made by the Israeli envoy to Azerbaijan to deepen economic cooperation in the spheres of economy, agriculture, and tourism: Azerbaijan and Israel abolished double taxation between the two countries in April 2017.

 During his speech at the 72nd session of the UN General Assembly on September 19, 2017, Netanyahu mentioned the expansion of cooperation between the two countries.

-In January 2019, the State Border Service of Azerbaijan purchased Sky Striker kamikazes from Israel's Elbit Systems.
-Azerbaijan became the first foreign buyer of Sky Strikers.
+In January 2019, the State Border Service of Azerbaijan purchased SkyStriker kamikazes from Israel's Elbit Systems.
+Azerbaijan became the first foreign buyer of SkyStrikers.

-Recent developments

-In the September 2020 Nagorno-Karabakh war with Armenia, Azerbaijan has deployed Israeli-made weapons on Armenian targets, and Israel continues to back Azerbaijan in its decades-long territorial dispute with Armenia.
+During the 2020 Nagorno-Karabakh war with Armenia, Azerbaijan deployed Israeli-made weapons on Armenian targets.
+In March 2023 Azerbaijan opened its embassy in Israel.

+In February 2024, Azerbaijani President Aliyev met with Israeli President Herzog, reaffirming bilateral relations between Israel and Azerbaijan amid the ongoing Gaza war.
+Azerbaijan is a major oil supplier to Israel and has resisted pressure to cut ties with Israel over the Gaza war.

 Security relations

 Following an October 2001 meeting with Israeli ambassador Eitan Naeh, Azerbaijan's then-president Heydar Aliyev declared that the two countries had identical positions in the fight against international terrorism.
 Israeli intelligence helps collect human intelligence about what they view as extremist organizations in the region.
 One of the groups, Hizb ut-Tahrir, which seeks the annihilation of the state of Israel, threatens both Jerusalem and Baku.
 Hizb ut-Tahrir is suspected of having several hundred members in Azerbaijan, and several its members were arrested and prosecuted by Azerbaijani authorities.

 In 2008, a plot was foiled to bomb the Israeli Embassy in Baku, which is located in a high-rise building along with the Thai and Japanese embassies.
 Two Hezbollah militants went on trial for the attempt in May 2009.
 Local police narrowly averted the potential disaster, which involved placing three or four car bombs around the high-rise complex to carry out the attack.
 Groups planned the bombing in retaliation for the 2008 assassination in Damascus, Syria of Hezbollah's second in command Imad Mughniyah, which the Lebanese group blamed on Israel.
 News reports suggested Iran was involved in the plan as well.

+The Begin-Sadat Center for Strategic Studies has identified Azerbaijan as a key pillar of Israel's regional security framework.
+The center noted that Azerbaijan's long-standing partnership with Israel could play an important role in expanding the Abraham Accords to include additional Muslim-majority countries during potential future U.S. administrations.